Key Takeaways

 How long do Oklahoma police departments keep body camera footage?

-There is no statewide standard.
+There is no single statewide body camera retention period that guarantees footage will be kept long enough for a civil rights investigation.
 Retention periods vary by agency and can range from 60 days to several years.
 Use-of-force incidents may have longer retention requirements under some departments' internal policies, but there is no guarantee.
 Always send a preservation demand immediately.

 Can I get body camera footage through an open records request?